God is Dead Titelbild

 The remarkable untold story of the mercurial cycling prodigy Frank Vandenbroucke, written by William Hill award-winning author Andy McGrath.

 They called him God.
 For his grace on a bicycle, for his divine talent, for his heavenly looks.
-Frank Vandenbroucke had it all, and in the late '90s, he raced with dazzling speed and lived even faster.
+Frank Vandenbroucke had it all, and in the late Nineties he raced with dazzling speed and lived even faster.

 The Belgian won several of cycling's most illustrious races, including Liège-Bastogne-Liège, Paris-Nice and Ghent-Wevelgem.
 He was a mix of poise and panache who enthralled a generation of cycling fans.
 Off the bike, he only had one enemy - himself.
 Vandenbroucke dabbled in nocturnal party sessions mixing sleeping pills and alcohol and regularly fell out with team managers.
-By 1999, his team had suspended him and this proved to be the start of a long eventful fall from grace.
+By 1999 his team had suspended him and this proved to be the start of a long, eventful fall from grace.
 Depression, a drug ban, addiction, car crashes, divorce and countless court appearances subsumed his life.
 He threatened his wife with a gun.
 He tried to commit suicide twice.
 And when police found performance-enhancing drugs at his house, Vandenbroucke said they were for his dog.

 It seemed he had finally learned from his mistakes.
-Then, on 12th October 2009, aged just 34, Vandenbroucke was found dead in a hotel room in Senegal.
+Then, on 12 October 2009, aged just 34, Vandenbroucke was found dead in a hotel room in Senegal.

 Guided by exclusive contributions from his family, friends and team-mates, William Hill award-winning author Andy McGrath lays bare Vandenbroucke's chaotic, complicated life and times.
-God Is Dead is the remarkable biography of this mercurial cycling prodigy.
+God is Dead is the remarkable biography of this mercurial cycling prodigy.

-©2022 Andy McGrath (P)2022 Penguin Audio
+© Andy McGrath 2022 (P) Penguin Audio 2022

 Radfahren Sport